CCThompson82/MLE_capstone/Capstone_report.md

 To achieve this goal, it is likely that a  significant feature reduction exercise will be necessary, as each  RNA-seq profile quantifies expression of 20501 human genes.
-After feature reduction, a model will be generated to quantify the risk of prostate cancer metastasis (probability from 0 to 1).
+After feature reduction, a model will be generated to quantify the risk of PC metastasis (probability from 0 to 1).
 Finally, a function or application will be engineered that receives an RNA-seq profile as an input and outputs a prediction for future metastasis.